 If you’ve been a freelance writer for any length of time I’m betting someone has told you it’s time to get your email list started.
 I’m right, aren’t I?

-And I know you’re thinking about getting your email list started and you would but…what on earth do you send?
+I know you thought about starting an email list.
+And you would but…what on earth do you send?
 Right!?
 Am I reading your mind right now?

 Three ideas for getting your email list started and what to send to your subscribers

-Tell the story of whatever it is you’ve published this week and add a link so your subscribers can jump over and see it for themselves.
+Tell subscribers about a piece you published.
+And link to it.
 It’s an easy way to let people know what’s going on without putting on too much pressure.

-This may seem like a lot to take on but it’s an excellent way to create value and connect with your audience.
+This could be extra work, true.
+But it’s a nice way to make your subscribers feel special.
 If you don’t know what they want why not ask?

 - An email list nurtures potential clients who aren’t ready to hire you…yet

 - An email list helps people who are on the fence about hiring you

 - It is a great way to stay in touch with previous clients